FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/fhe-encrypted-operations.md

 ## Operations

-There are three ways to perform operations with FHE.sol:
+There are two ways to perform operations with FHE.sol:

 ### Using Direct Function Calls